 Outside the more popular stone bridges over Malwathu Oya and Halpan Oya, ruins of few other bridges have been discovered.
 There may be many more still undiscovered stone bridges across the unknown ancient routes.

-Ruins of such an ancient stone bridge can be found at close to the Horowpathana – Trincomalee road.
+Ruins of such an ancient stone bridge (and a Amuna) can be found at close to the Horowpathana – Trincomalee road.
 The ruins lies across Yan Oya, some distance upstream in a forest patch from the new bridge over Yan Oya on the Horowpathana – Trincomalee road.
 Large number of rough rock pillars and slabs are scattered across the river banks.
 Some broken pillars can be seen still standing on the river bed.
 Approximated height of pillars has been calculated as 2 meters and there are 30cmx30cm is size.

 There are at number of stone bridges discovered in Sri Lanka.
 These are in various states while some have been conserved to an extent.
 The most popular is the bridge over the Malwathu Oya.